Coronavirus latest: ECB launches multi-billion 'pandemic emergency' scheme | DW | 19.03.2020

-- The European Central Bank is launching a €750 billion ($820 billion) pandemic emergency bond-buying scheme
+- The European Central Bank (ECB) is launching a €750 billion ($820 billion) emergency bond-buying scheme

 - German Chancellor Angela Merkel said the country is facing its biggest challenge since World War II